gautamanirudh/twitterdash/README.md

 * Classification of Tweets based on their sentiments in real-time.
 * Interactive Charts and Graphs visualizing the corresponding twitter engagement.
 * Options to choose custom input attributes like range of dates, maximum number of tweets to be fetched, etc.
-* Dashboard presenting a complete twitter-performance-chart for the respective Userrname or keyword.
+* Dashboard presenting a complete twitter-performance-chart for the respective Username or keyword.
 * Analysis of user engagement on the Twitter, based on different languages used, number of retweets and distribution of tweets over weekdays.